kqke/kqke.github.io/index.md

 ## About

 * Hi!
 My name is Carl.
-* I'm a recent CS graduate and interested in developing in the fields of cryptography, distributed systems, and machine learning.
+* I'm a recent CS graduate, looking to develop my skills and knowledge in the fields of cryptography, distributed systems, and machine learning.

 ## Education